evgenys91/iot-data-simulator-docs/README.md

 ##  Usage

+**Replay existing dataset as is**

-The simplest use case which can help you to start working with the tool - **replay existing dataset as is**.
+The simplest use case which can help you to start working with the tool - replay existing dataset as is.

 We need to create *session* which will send dataset records without any modification to a target system.
 For this use case we don't need data *schema* - just JS function that will return current dataset record (*datasetEntry*).
 Go to the *create session* screen, then: